tyronwyt/Habitus-Capital/site/content/slider/slides.md

 ---
-date: 2018-10-19T09:50:43.229Z
+date: 2018-11-13T10:50:43.229Z
 caption1: Past
-title1: >-
+title1: |-
+  We Invest in our;
+  -Culture
+  -Dynamic Edges
-  We Invest in; our culture, our dynamic edges and the consistent evolution of our successful habits
+  -The consistent evolution of our successful habits
 caption2: Present
 title2: You Invest in; our vision of the future
 caption3: Future